We’re all familiar with parsley, often used as a garnish on our favorite dishes. But its usefulness goes far beyond visual appeal on a plate!

 |Water Needs:||Moderate to high; 2-3 times per week||Species::||crispum|

 |Common Pests:||Rabbits, deer, armyworms, cutworms, parsley worm, carrot worm||Common Disease:||Crown and root rot, leaf spot, Botrytis blight|

 The Finishing Touch

 Parsley brings so many benefits to the table.
 Isn’t it time to start adding it to your garden, too?

 Bountiful in culinary applications, it’s also easy to grow, and beneficial to other plants.
 It makes a smashing accent in containers, and contributes to our good health as well.

 Use it fresh and freeze your surplus, or bring a pot indoors for a year-round supply.
 And don’t forget to leave some seeds in place for seedlings next spring – and for the birds to enjoy over winter!

 What are your favorite ways to use parsley in the garden and kitchen?
 Leave us a note in the comments below!

 Recipe photos used with permission.
 Plant photos by Lorna Kring, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Uncredited photo: Shutterstock.
-With additional writing and editing by Allison Sidhu.
+Originally published on May 5th, 2017.
+Last updated April 19, 2020.
+Uncredited top photo by Lorna Kring.
+Other uncredited photos via Shutterstock.
+With additional writing and editing by Allison Sidhu and Mike Quinn.

 The staff at Gardener’s Path are not medical professionals and this article should not be construed as medical advice intended to assess, diagnose, prescribe, or promise cure.
 Gardener’s Path and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet or using plant-based remedies or supplements for health and wellness.